Last Updated on by Karl

 There are courses covering the same topics, some of the courses are definitely more informative than others, and some of them were published as late as 2014.

 Having said all this, none of these three concerns would stop me from signing up for LinkedIn Learning.
-Basically, despite these issues, the platform still made it super easy for me to find a course that was right for me.
+Basically, despite these issues, LinkedIn Learning still made it super easy for me to find a course that was right for me.

 - Get to know your instructors before you start a course.
 LinkedIn Learning puts all of their instructors through a thorough vetting process.
 No posers on this platform, guaranteed.
 Having said that, I found it super reassuring to validate their credentials.
 This is easily done by taking a look at their LinkedIn profiles.